237 km · 2 Landing Points · 1 Countries · Ready for Service: 2011

 | Santa Ponsa, Spain |

-Romulo is wholly owned by Red Electrica, the state-affiliated company responsible for operating Spain's high-voltage electricity transmission network.
-Red Electrica's involvement in submarine cable infrastructure reflects its broader mandate to ensure reliable interconnection between mainland Spain and the Spanish island territories.
+Romulo is wholly owned and operated by Red Electrica, the Spanish state-affiliated company responsible for managing the country's high-voltage electricity transmission network.
+The company's involvement in submarine cable infrastructure aligns with its broader mandate to ensure reliable interconnection and energy distribution across Spain, including its island territories.
+By owning and operating Romulo, Red Electrica underscores its commitment to maintaining seamless connectivity within the nation.

 Find the actual cable routing distance between any two cities